leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/3-infrastructure-and-application-modernization-with-GCP.md

 It will also cover Apache, a GCP for developing and managing APIs.

 Remember, it's not necessary to be an IT specialist to create new business value or to develop innovative services.
 By understanding how infrastructure, applications, and APIs work together, you can initiate conversations about new projects and be more knowledgeable about strategic planning for digital transformation.

+### Infrastructure modernization
+For most organizations, owning and operating infrastructure is often a burden.
+It limits an organization staff in several ways.
+For example, using legacy systems, the organization can not scale with any ease because the organization is locked into what its have on premises.

+One option for reducing this burden is to migrate to the cloud.

+### Available computer options

+### Private, hybrid and multi-cloud architectures

+### GCP Compute solutions